Keynote User Guide for Mac

 Apply a paragraph style

-Click the text box or shape with the text you want to change or select specific text.
+Open a presentation, then click the text box or shape with the text you want to change, or select specific text.

 Note: You can’t apply a paragraph style to text in a table cell.